magefile/mage/README.md

 Join the `#mage` channel on [gophers slack](https://gophers.slack.com/messages/general/) for discussion of usage, development, etc.

+# Documentation

 see [magefile.org](https://magefile.org) for full docs

+see [godoc.org/github.com/magefile/mage/mage](https://godoc.org/github.com/mage/mage) for how to use mage as a library.

 # Why?